Reduce your chances of being scammed via email

 If you do have a relationship with the company mentioned in the email, call the company using the phone number from a reputable source like your statement or the phonebook.

 If you have received a fraudulent email, please forward it to email@example.com.
 Please do not remove the original subject line, or change the email in any way when you forward it to us.
-If you have entered personal information after clicking on a link or suspect fraudulent behavior, please call us immediately at 1-800-4-SCOTIA (1-800-472-6842).
+If you have entered personal information after clicking on a link or suspect fraudulent behaviour, please call us immediately at 1-800-4-SCOTIA (1-800-472-6842).